 What is a Kasi Business?

 Kasi refers to the outlying neighbourhoods that were once racially demarcated during the apartheid regime.
-Most Kasis consist of non-white residents and lay on the outskirts of the city.
-Some Kasis, like Alexandra in Johannesburg, can be found sandwiched between more affluent suburbs, with the structural differences serving as a modern reminder of the dark times that once plagued South Africa.
+Some townships, like Alexandra in Johannesburg, can be found sandwiched between more affluent suburbs, with the structural differences serving as a modern reminder of the dark times that once plagued South Africa.

 Small Business Funding in South Africa